arunsrin/arunsrin.mkdocs/home/notes/programming/python.md

 ## Debugging

-Here's a 2 lines that drops you into a shell:
+Here's a 2 liner that drops you into a shell:

 ```sh
 python3 -m pdb -c continue script.py